pmarks-net/ipvfoo/README.md

 IPvFoo cannot be [ported to Safari](https://github.com/pmarks-net/ipvfoo/issues/39) because the `webRequest` API does not report IP addresses.
 In theory, a Safari extension could do its own DNS lookups over HTTPS, but such behavior is beyond the scope of IPvFoo.

 ## troubleshooting
-### nat64 addresses are shown as ipv6
+### ipv4-only sites are shown as ipv6 when using nat64
-set your nat64 prefix in the extention options
+set your nat64 prefix in the extension options